gterthal/LAMMPS/README.md

-# LAMMPS
+# Read-me
-LAMMPS code files
+All files are being developed for a project interested in the calculation of thermodyanamic properties of PAHs